SFBdragon/talc/talc/README.md

     * `new`
 * Information:
     * `get_allocated_span` - returns the minimum heap span containing all allocated memory in an established heap
+    * `get_counters` - if feature `"counters"` is enabled, this returns a struct with allocation statistics
 * Management:
     * `claim` - claim memory to establishing a new heap
     * `extend` - extend an established heap